gladstone28/GLADSTONES-70TH-BIRTHDAY/README.md

-This repositiry contains as many of the memories of celebrating 70 years in praise to our  Lord Jesus Christ
+This repositiry contains as many of the memories of celebrating 70 years of age.
+Gladstone gives praise to our  Lord Jesus Christ